Technology Development Loans

 - Timeline – the company’s development and commercialization timeline

 - Funding – the company’s ability to identify and secure sufficient capital

 - Market – size and anticipated acceptance of the idea by customers

 - Execution – management, plan and performance to date

 - Cash Flow – company’s repayment capacity and timeline

 - Secondary Benefits – income taxes, payroll taxes, supply chain, real estate taxes, other economic benefits

 - Need and Business Impact – the company’s need for funding and the impact that funding is likely to have on future success

-Funding will be provided in the form of loans and drawn from two funding sources:
+Funding will be provided in the form of loans and will be awarded through an ongoing application process.